 Issuing Bank

 An Issuing Bank plays a central role in complex financing transactions that involve the issuance of debt securities by aSpecial Purpose Vehicle (SPV) created specifically for the operation.
+This approach is widely used in:

 - securitization transactions (credit portfolios, receivables, financial assets);

-- project finance (renewable energy assets, infrastructure, industrial facilities).
+- Project finance (renewable energy assets, infrastructure, industrial facilities).

 The Issuing Bank supports the transaction from inception to maturity: